Permissions

 Authorization Flow

-When a user requests access to a page:
+When a user requests access to a page, the server resolves access in this order:

 Example